FIRM: Federated In-client Regularized Multi-objective Alignment for Large Language Models: Numerical Experiments

-\paragraph{RQ1: Comparison with Server-Centric Alignment.} To evaluate FIRM, we compare it against a strong server-centric baseline, which we term \textbf{FedCMOO-A}.
-This baseline is our adaptation of the federated multi-objective supervised learning algorithm, FedCMOO \citep{askin2024federated}, to the LLM alignment setting.
-In FedCMOO-A, clients send their local multi-objective gradients to the server.
+\paragraph{RQ1: Comparison with Server-Centric Alignment.} To evaluate FIRM, we compare it against a SOTA server-centric baseline, \textbf{FedCMOO}, using a \textbf{non-IID} partition ($\text{Dir}(\alpha=0.3)$) that induces \textbf{data heterogeneity} across clients.
+FedCMOO is adapted from the federated multi-objective supervised learning algorithm of \citet{askin2024federated} to the LLM alignment setting.
+In FedCMOO, clients send their local multi-objective gradients to the server.
 The server then solves a single MGDA problem to compute a global trade-off vector \(\lambda\) and broadcasts it back to the clients.
 This architecture avoids the multi-objective disagreement drift by design, as all clients are forced to use the same \(\lambda\).
 To ensure a fair comparison focused purely on the conflict resolution strategy, we do not use gradient compression in FedCMOO \citep{askin2024federated}, thereby removing any potential compression error.
-As shown in Figure~\ref{fig:rewards}, FIRM, with 8 clients, \textbf{achieves comparable or superior performance to FedCMOO-A}.
+As shown in Figure~\ref{fig:rewards}, FIRM, with 8 clients, \textbf{achieves comparable or superior performance to FedCMOO}.
 One hypothesis for FIRM's strong performance is the agility of its local updates.
 FIRM clients can adjust their trade-off vectors \(\lambda_c\) at every local step, allowing for a more responsive and potentially better balance between objectives.
-In contrast, FedCMOO-A clients must wait for the server's global \(\lambda\), which can become ``stale'' or lagged between communication rounds.
+In contrast, FedCMOO clients must wait for the server's global \(\lambda\), which can become ``stale'' or lagged between communication rounds.
 This lag results in oscillatory weight trajectories, as the server repeatedly overcorrects its global \(\lambda\) (See Figure~\ref{fig:harmlessness_lambda} and Figure~\ref{fig:helpfulness_lambda}).

 \paragraph{(RQ2) Regularization Effect.} Next, we conduct an ablation study to isolate the effect of our proposed regularization.
 We compare FIRM with $\beta = 0.05$ against an unregularized ($\beta = 0$) baseline in a two-client setting for visual clarity.
 The results in Figure~\ref{fig:rewardsLambda} are stark. \textbf{Without regularization, the MGDA weight trajectories ($\lambda$) for the two clients diverge significantly}, a direct visualization of the multi-objective disagreement drift (Figures~\ref{fig:helpfulness_lambda_abllation} and \ref{fig:harmlessness_lambda_abllation}).
 This instability degrades performance, yielding lower rewards.
 In contrast, FIRM’s regularization ($\beta > 0$) enforces consistent $\lambda$ trajectories, enabling stable and effective alignment.